 Wisdom—the ability to apply knowledge and do the truth in order to live fruitfully—is one of the first casualties in the culture wars.

 Though we live in an information age with more knowledge than ever at our fingertips, some social prophets warn of a new Dark Ages to come.
-It is one thing to have the Encyclopedia Britannica on CD-rom, quite another to know what to do with all that information.
+It is one thing to remain ever-connected to Wikipedia through the vast network of our personal digital devices, quite another to know what to do with all that information.
 T. S. Eliot asks:

 “Where is the wisdom we have lost in knowledge?